canmom/canmom.github.io/fiction/pockethealer.md

 Tank sniffs.
 Perhaps I can do more for her.
 I climb onto her knees.
 She likes to touch me---likes to find the places where my body is soft, when hers has to be so hard.

 It suits me.
-I don't mind her touching me.
+I don't mind her touching me, now that she's mine.

 She holds my wrist in her rough hands.
 So gentle.
 People don't imagine that Tank is gentle, when they see her tearing the Enemies apart.
 It is one of the things that only I know about Tank, just like the weight of her lungs on her diaphragm, and the expression she made when she killed my family.